lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/pcs/raven.md

 - "Forgive me Ilmater for the suffering I'm about to cause."

+## Morning routine

+- Wake up early
+- Climb somewhere high and spend 15 minutes praying to Ilmater.
+- Spend a little time training if we haven't fought recently.
+- Make breakfast for the crew.

 ## Alchemy

 - Raven is fascinated by alchemy, one of the few positive traits she picked up in her past life.